mbruno46/chiexp/README.md

 >> help chiexp
 ```

-We also provide also a Python version contained
+We also provide a Python module contained
 in the directory [`lib/python`](./lib/python), that can be easily
-imported
+imported with

 ```python
 >>> import sys